elixir-lang/elixir-lang.github.com/install.markdown

 ### Raspberry Pi

-If necessary replace "jessie" with the name of your Raspbian release.
+If necessary, replace "jessie" with the name of your Raspbian release.

   * The Erlang Solutions repository has a prebuilt package for armhf.
-This saves significant time instead of recompiling natively
+This saves a significant amount of time in comparison to recompiling natively
   * Get Erlang key
     * `echo "deb http://packages.erlang-solutions.com/debian jessie contrib" | sudo tee /etc/apt/sources.list.d/erlang-solutions.list`
     * Run: `wget http://packages.erlang-solutions.com/debian/erlang_solutions.asc`